modxcms/revolution/README.md

 ### Other Important Stuff

 MODX is only as good as it is because of many individual community members and users that take the time to [report issues and request new features](https://github.com/modxcms/revolution/issues 'MODX Github Issues').
 Make sure you [read the documentation](https://docs.modx.com/ 'Home - MODx Revolution 2.x - MODx Documentation'), [post feedback and share your successes](https://community.modx.com/ 'MODX Community') in the MODX community forums.
+And also help with translating lexicons on [Crowdin platform](https://crowdin.com/project/modx-revolution).
 To join us in the quest for _Creative Freedom_, [become a Contributor](https://docs.modx.com/current/en/contribute/code).
 You can [contribute using GitHub](https://docs.modx.com/current/en/contribute/code 'Contribute to MODX via GitHub')

 On behalf of the entire MODX Team,